 One of the most enjoyable experiences of a visit to this magnificent building for young and old alike, never failing to astound and impress any visitor from any part of the world.The single, massive Vestey Tower, named after its benefactors, the Vestey family, replaced the original twin-tower concept for the cathedral after going through several design iterations & has a floor to top height of 101m (331ft).

 Open to the public most days, it is accessible by 2 consecutive lifts followed by 108 stairs.
 Our new lifts can transpiort visitors to the top even more quickly so that they can spend more time enjoying the view.
 (Please note - Caution MUST be exercised by those with asthma, other chest conditions, heart problems, or those who are pregnant, before deciding whether to ascend such a large number of stairs.
 There are NO external views of the city available at the intermediary levels)

 Twilight Tower (March-October)

 Each spring, we open the tower on Thursday evenings for our spectacular Twilight Tower experience.
 Through the summer, the tower can be open as late as 10pm, allowing visitors to take in a spectacular view of the city and beyond as the sun sets and the lights go on.
 Final ticket times vary according to sunset times.
-The dates and times for 2014 can be found here.
-(Tickets can now be ordered on-line)
+A list of available times and dates is published each year usually in February.
+When the tours are available, tickets may then be ordered on-line from the Cathedral Shop.